ncalteen/actions-docker-training/Exercises/05-Create-Manual-Job.md

    git commit -am 'Add manual workflow'
    ```

-4. Open a pull request and merge the `Manual` branch into the `main` branch,
+4. Open a pull request and merge the `manual` branch into the `main` branch,
-   making sure to delete the `Manual` branch after doing so
+   making sure to delete the `manual` branch after doing so
 5. Navigate to the **Actions** tab of your repository
 6. Select the **Manual Deployment** action
 7. Select **Run workflow**